Code Comprehension Part 1: Hypotheses & Beacons

 3. When does the Everything visible is done. status appear?

-The condition combines two checks: there must be visible tasks, and all of them must be done.
+The condition combines two checks: at least one visible task must exist, and every one of them must be done.
+Both gates are required.

 4. Which statements are good evidence-based summaries of this React code? (select all that apply)